 Shopify recently introduced Shipping Profiles.
 This feature lets you create custom Profiles for products with unique shipping requirements, such as fragile items, which can be combined with or excluded from shipments with general products.

 Within each Shipping Profile, you can assign one or more Shipping Zones – e.g. a group of territories or states.
 If you’re using Shipping Profiles, you may have the same Zones in each Profile.
 For example, both your General Profile and your Fragile Products Profile might have Zones for ‘United States’ and ‘Canada’.

 Intuitive Shipping will work best when you use one (1) Shipping Profile and remove any additional Profiles.

 To ensure Intuitive Shipping is calculating rates properly, we encourage you to remove all Profiles except for your (default) General Shipping Profile.

 - Click Manage rates beside an additional Profile – e.g. Fragile Products

 - Scroll to the bottom of the Manage shipping profile screen, then click the Delete profile button.
-Any products associated with the deleted Profile will be added back to your default Shipping Profile.
+Any products associated with the deleted Profile will be added back to your default General Shipping Profile.

 - Repeat the above steps to Remove Other Profiles for each additional Shipping Profile.